How to collect information for support

 Submitting support requests

-Before submitting support requests, please first remove all of the custom code installed in your system.
-Once the custom code is removed, test your system to see if the problems persists.
+Using Rule Machine® or other built-in apps, and temporarily removing custom apps will help to establish a baseline for testing.
+Once the custom drivers and apps have been substituted for built-in drivers and apps, test your system to see if the issue persists.
 If your hub is still not performing as expected, escalate the problem to our support team.

 Please include the following in support requests